 It's easy to get stuck during NaNoWriMo.
-After writing 31,673 words in 19 days or even 5,000 words in a few days, what else could I write about?
+After writing 31,673 words in nineteen days or even 5,000 words in a few days, what else can I write about?
 The story has a plot, but there's no clear path of where the story is going.
 I've gotten to this point many times during this NaNoWriMo.
-Before … Continue reading Stuck in NaNoWriMo
+Before … Continue reading How to get unstuck during NaNoWriMo

 I've noticed recently that I haven't reviewed a book that I don't like on this blog before.
 I have a few reasons for avoiding that.
 I'm afraid of being too negative.
 I don't want to trash a work of art that I know the writer spent years on.
 I don't want to act as if … Continue reading Bad book reviews

 At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
 The rejected queries all had repeated mistakes.
-Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Here's some of the most common ones: Misspellings One writer wrote aknolegments instead of acknowledgements.
 Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes